neoforged/.github/primers/1.21.5/index.md

 If there's any incorrect or missing information, please file an issue on this repository or ping @ChampionAsh5357 in the Neoforged Discord server.

+Thank you to:

+- @TelepathicGrunt for the information within the 'Very Technical Changes' section
+- @RogueLogix for their review and comments on the 'Render Pipeline Rework' section

 ## Pack Changes

 There are a number of user-facing changes that are part of vanilla which are not discussed below that may be relevant to modders.
 You can find a list of them on [Misode's version changelog](https://misode.github.io/versions/?id=1.21.5&tab=changelog).